 However, I loved public transportation and sometimes used buses to get around (public transportation is quite cheap and reliable).

 Salzburg Card: I did not get one because I traveled with a dog and cannot access many museums, etc., but I carefully read about the free admissions and such, and think that it is totally worth it if you want to visit at least two museums.

-You can also use public transportation for free with the card.
+You can also use public transportation for free with a card.
 You can click here to find out about the prices and buy one for your Salzburg trip.

 Where to Stay in Salzburg:

-In general, accommodations in Salzburg is pretty expensive, and so staying outside can help you saving money (and thanks to a great public transportation system of the city, it is also easy to get around).
-I stayed outside the city center but these are the best-rated hotels in Salzburg:
+In general, accommodations in Salzburg are pretty expensive.
+Staying outside can help you save money (and thanks to the city’s great public transportation system, it is also easy to get around).
+I stayed outside the city center, but these are the best-rated hotels in Salzburg:

 Things to Do and Places to Visit in Salzburg:

 - Museum der Moderne